MSFConsole

 run the show targets command to see which targets are supported.

-run showadvanced to see more advanced options.
+run show advanced to see more advanced options.

 Use